sanghack81/sanghack81.github.io/index.md

 ## News
+- (Dec 2021) Two papers on identification accepted to NeurIPS 2021 and a paper to a sequential decision making workshop at NeurIPS.
 - (Jul 2021) A paper on 'counterfactual identification' (joint work with Correa and Bareinboim) is online.
 - (Mar 2021) I joined Graduate School of Data Science at Seoul National University as an Assistant Professor.
 - (Sep 2020) A paper on exploring the optimal policy for structural causal bandits accepted at **NeurIPS'20**!